IBM/kubernetes-extensions-lab/README.md

 # Kubernetes Extensions

 - Access the web-terminal
-- Login to IBM Cloud
-- Login to OpenShift
+- Login
 - Create a Custom Resource
-- Create an Operator
+- Operators
+  - Ready Made Operators
 - Create a Custom Resource and Operator using the Operator SDK
+    - Install sdk-operator
+    - Create the Operator
+    - Cleanup
-- Create an Application Custom Resource
+- Application CRD

 ## Access the web-terminal